What are metabolic abnormalities?

 - Hunter syndrome, a rare inherited disorder, is caused by a missing or insufficient enzyme that breaks down complex molecules.
 They build up to a harmful level, eventually causing damage to mental development, organ function and physical abilities.

 - Krabbe (KRAH-buh) disease, an inherited disorder, destroys the nerve cells’ protective coating in the brain and nervous system.
 In babies It’s usually fatal by age 2.
-In adult development, outcomes vary greatly.
+In adult development the outcomes vary greatly.

 - Lysosomal storage disorders are enzyme deficiencies that permit toxic substances to accumulate.